Lawrence-Chiappelli/Stockton-Discord-Bot/README.md

     - ```seleniumbrowser.py``` - Contains functionality and error handling necessary to successfully start the selenium browser for web scraping.

     - ```utils.py``` - Contains custom, commonly used utility functions to assist me during development.
 This module is also the wrapper that retrieves local configuration information previously pulled from Google Sheets.
-Please see the below section on the [Google Sheets Config File](#Google Sheets configuration file) for more information.
+Please see the below section on the [Google Sheets configuration file](#Google-Sheets-configuration-file) for more information.

     - ```validators.py``` -  Contains shorthand methods of checking the validity of command execution, such that we are able efficiently use sparse rate limit quotas.